fametrano/fametrano.github.io/_posts/2018-10-11-Not-a-blockchain.md

-If 25 years ago somebody would have claimed to deliver pizza as email attachment, the implausibility would have probably been lost for most people, as almost nobody was familiar with email at the time.
-Similarly, today Carrefour Italia claims to track food using blockchain.
+If 25 years ago somebody would have claimed to deliver pizza as email attachment, the implausibility would have probably been lost for most people, as almost nobody was familiar with e-mail at the time.
+Similarly, today [Carrefour Italia](http://blockchain.carrefour.it/?lot=315123&skunr=PRD100023&shelflifedate=17.10.2018) claims to track food using blockchain.

 [![Dilbert blockchain](/images/dilbert-blockchain.jpg)](http://blog.dilbert.com/2018/05/09/all-of-the-dilbert-comics-on-blockchain-bitcoin-or-cryptocurrency/)